Our friendly, bustling campus is a stone’s throw from the centre of Cambridge, often described as the perfect student city.

 We think you’ll be inspired by our bright and highly motivated tutors.
 Our teaching staff hold or have been nominated for a number of prestigious higher education awards, either for teaching itself or their subject expertise.

 Add to this our growing reputation for world-leading research.
-You’ll find four high-profile research institutes here: the Global Sustainability Institute (GSI), StoryLab, Cambridge Institute for Music Therapy Research, and the Vision and Eye Research Unit (VERI).
+You’ll find four high-profile research institutes here: the Cambridge Institute for Music Therapy Research (CIMTR), Global Sustainability Institute (GSI), Medical Technology Research Centre (MTRC), StoryLab, and the Vision and Eye Research Institute (VERI).
 The GSI focuses on issues surrounding climate change and sustainability, while StoryLab experiments with modern, multimodal approaches to storytelling.
-Cambridge Institute for Music Therapy Research explores music therapy and its effect on our health and wellbeing; and our Vision and Eye Research Institute carries out groundbreaking work on eye disease – and can offer you free eye tests at its campus eye clinic.
+CIMTR explores music therapy and its effect on our health and wellbeing; the MTRC concentrates on medical technologies, life sciences and clinical research; and VERI carries out groundbreaking work on eye disease – and can offer you free eye tests at its campus eye clinic.

 Alongside these institutes is a range of research units, dedicated to subjects as diverse as children's literature, ecology and political history.